abhijeet-178902/package-delivery-service/README.md

  (2) estimated delivery times for each package given a fleet of vehicles (count, max speed, and max load per vehicle).
 The scheduler should pack as many packages as possible in each trip, prefer heavier shipments when counts tie

 # High level approach (step-by-step)
+1. Read the input

-1. Parsing input — support either a file path argument or stdin.
-The parser reads the base delivery cost and the listed packages (id, weight, distance, offer code).
+The program expects a file path.
+First line has the base delivery cost and number of packages.
+Then it reads each package (id, weight, distance, offer code).
-2. If vehicle information is present (numberOfVehicles, maxSpeed, maxCarriableWeight), the scheduler runs; otherwise we only print cost results.

-3. Cost calculation — for each package:
+If the input also includes vehicle info (number of vehicles, max speed, max load), we also run the scheduling part.
+Otherwise, we just calculate the delivery costs.

+2. Figure out costs
+For each package, the cost formula is:

 deliveryCost = baseDeliveryCost + weight * 10 + distance * 5

-4. Determine the offer (if any) and whether package satisfies offer criteria.
-Offers are encoded as rules and the engine is extensible: you can add more rules into src/offers.ts(scalable)
+3. Then I check if the package qualifies for any discount offer.
+If yes,I  apply:

---discount = deliveryCost * offerPercent (if eligible)
+discount = deliveryCost * offerPercent

---totalCost = deliveryCost - discount
+totalCost = deliveryCost - discount

-5. Scheduling & delivery-time estimation — only executed if vehicle data is present.

---I have model vehicles each with a nextAvailableTime (initially 0).
-Vehicles are identical (same speed & max load) per problem statement.

-6. While there are undelivered packages:
+4. Scheduling deliveries (only if vehicles are provided) I treat every vehicle as identical.
+Each starts free at time 0 and has two limits: max speed and max load.

+--The idea:

-Pick the vehicle that becomes available the earliest.
+Always pick the vehicle that’s available the earliest.

-7. From remaining packages selecting the best shipment: the subset with the maximum number of packages that fits into the vehicle capacity.
+From the undelivered packages, pick the best possible shipment that fits the load:

- If multiple subsets have the same number of packages, prefer the subset with the larger total weight.
+First, maximize the number of packages.

+If there’s a tie, choose the heavier set.

-  If still tied, prefer the subset whose maximum distance is smaller (i.e., shipment that will complete sooner).
+If still tied, choose the one with the smaller max distance (so it finishes sooner).

+5. Once a shipment is chosen:

-8. Assign estimatedDeliveryTime for each package in the shipment as vehicleStartTime + package.distance / speed.
+Each package gets an estimatedDeliveryTime = startTime + distance / speed.

-9. Update the vehicle's availability to vehicleStartTime + 2 * (maxDistanceInShipment / speed) (vehicle must go and return).
+The vehicle’s next free time is updated to startTime + 2 * (farthestDistance / speed) (because it has to come back).

-Implementation detail: to find the best shipment I attempt an exact combinatorial search when the number of remaining packages is small (<= 15) so that I could maximize package count;

-can improve this solution with better algo
-10. Output — prints each package record (in the original input order) as:
+6. Under the hood:

+If there are not too many packages left (≤15), I actually try every possible subset so we truly get the “best” one.

+If there are more, I fall back to a greedy “heaviest-first” approach for performance.

+This works well but could definitely be optimized further with smarter algorithms.

+6. Print results
+Finally, we print the output in the same order as input:

-PKG_ID <discount> <total_cost> [estimated_delivery_time-if-vehicles-provided]
+PKG_ID <discount> <total_cost> [estimated_time_if_any]

+note: Times are shown with two decimals.